Skip to content

 Gyula Törzsök

-Gyula Törzsök is our Portfolio Director for Logistics, Digital and Green Spaces.
+Gyula Törzsök is our Director of Innovation & Strategic Programmes.
 He is instrumental in transforming innovative concepts into actionable and investable projects across the Estuary.
 Gyula is at the forefront of driving substantial economic growth within the Thames Estuary region.
 His professional skills are built on a solid foundation of strategic investment appraisal and partnership development across both public and private sectors.
 Before joining the board, Gyula honed his skills at Inner Circle Consulting, where he led multi-disciplinary teams in strategy development and risk management.

 Gyula combines his work life with a deep personal interest in global economics and technology.